Poop in Your Yard is a Ticking Time Bomb

 Whether you’re too busy or too grossed out, no yard is too much for us to handle.
 We will be happy to get rid of those landmines in your backyard so that both you and your dog can walk without fear of disease or a major shoe clean-up.

-Depending on the number of dogs you own and how often they use the yard, we can schedule weekly, semi-weekly or any other increment that fits your needs.
+Depending on the number of dogs you own and how often they use the yard, we can schedule weekly, semi-weekly poop scooping or any other increment that fits your needs.
+Call 727-584-PAWS (7297) today for more information or to sign-up.